 All Field Action Projects

-TANDA works towards “creating self-reliant NT-DNTs and ensuring the realisation of their constitutional and entitlement rights, as citizens of India”.
+TANDA works towards “creating self-reliant NT-DNTs and and other marginalised communities ensuring the realisation of their constitutional and entitlement rights, as citizens of India”.
 TANDA strongly believes that NT-DNTs should organise themselves to advocate for their rights and dignity.
 The project aims to play the role of a change agent through generation of knowledge, capacity building and networking with different stakeholders on relevant issues towards policy advocacy.

 DNTs: DNTs (Denotified tribes) are those communities who were declared as the criminal under the Criminal Tribes Act.
 In Maharashtra, there are fourteen such communities which were declared as criminal.
 They are Berad, Bestar, Bhatma, Kaikadi, Kankarbhat, Katabu, Lamani, Phase-Pardhi, Raj-Pardhi, Rajput-Bhatma, Ramoshi, Vadar, Waghari and Chhapparbandh (appendix - 1).
 Later in 1952, the Government of India had repealed the Act the criminal communities are denotifed.
 In Maharashtra they are categorized as DNT or Vimukta Jati.

 NTs: NTs (Nomadic Tribes) are those communities who, under the Government Resolution No. CBC-10/2006/P.No.94/MVC-5 of Dept of Social Justice, Cultural Affairs & Special Assistance, have been recognised by the Government of Maharashtra as NT-B, NT-C and NT-D. Under these categories, there are 34, 1 and 1 communities respectively.
 These communities in Maharashtra known as NTs or Bhatkya Jati.